This post may contain affiliate links.

 How to make these oatmeal balls:

 - Fold in chocolate chips.
-For best results I like to freeze this for 10-20 minutes before rolling into balls.
-It makes it so much easier to form. (steps 5 and 6)
+For easy rolling, you can freeze this peanut butter oat mixture for 10-20 minutes before rolling into balls.
+It makes it so much easier to form.

 - Seriously, change up the chocolate chips each time you make these peanut butter energy bites.
 I am obsessed with using white chocolate chips lately.
 Sometimes, I don’t use any chips either ( I know, I know) just to have something different.
 You can also add a drizzle of chocolate instead on top.